-The problems listed below are scenarios of common problems reported by MyCommNet/Blackboard users.
-Read the problem statements.
-If a situation applies to you, try the potential solutions.
-If none of the troubleshooting solutions work, please contact Distance Learning during our office hours at 860-343-5756 (Mon-Fri, 8:00am – 5:00pm) or Support Center at 860-723-0221.
+The problems listed below are scenarios of common problems reported by MyCTState/Blackboard users.
+Read the problem statements careful.
+If a situation applies to you, try the suggested solutions.
+If none of the troubleshooting solutions work, please contact Distance Learning during our office hours at 860-343-5756 (Mon-Fri, 8:30 am – 5:00 pm) or Support Center at 860-723-0221 at anytime.

-A. You are not able to get to MyCommNet web site.
+A. You are not able to get to MyCTState web site.
 You got a page not found error.

-B. You get to MyCommNet site, but you cannot log on with your NetID and Password.
+B. You get to MyCTState site, but you cannot log on with your NetID and Password.

 Click here to see how you will resolve it.

-C. You are able to log on to MyCommNet on a campus computer but not on your home computer.
+C. You are able to log on to MyCTState on a campus computer but not on your home computer.

-Two possible reasons: (1) Additional firewalls or filters installed on your computer prevent the proper transfer of Net ID and password information to myCommNet.
-(2) You use Internet Explorer 10, incompatible browser, attempting to log on to MyCommNet.
+Two possible reasons: (1) Additional firewalls or filters installed on your computer prevent the proper transfer of Net ID and password information to myCTState.
+(2) You use Internet Explorer 10 (or Edge), incompatible browser, attempting to log on to MyCTState.

 (1) or (2) Use Google Chrome as the browser to access your online class.

 Go to Download Center at MxCC Distance Learning site.
 Download the compatible version of Google Chrome for PC.

 Install Google Chrome by double-clicking the Chrome .exe file and then follow installation steps.

 D. You have successfully logged on to MyCommNet, but when you click on Blackboard icon, you got a blank screen or an error message.

-The first thing you should do is conduct a browser check.
-The browser check result shows a problem marked by a red X with explanation.
+The first thing you should do is to conduct a browser check.
+The browser check result shows a problem marked by a red X with an explanation.
 You MUST disable all pop-up blockers in order to get to Blackboard.
 Click here for instructions on how to disable pop-up blockers.
-Many of our users have multiple pop-up blockers on the browser.
-The instruction shows you a few ways on disabling pop-up blockers; but on your computer, you may have a pop-up blocker that is not listed in the instruction.
 You may conduct a browser check again for final verification that all pop-up blockers have been disabled.

-E. You are in “My Institution” page, but your online course is not listed.
+E. You are on the “Institution Page” Blackboard within 7 days before your course starts, but your online course is not listed.